peaclab/HPAS/README.md

 * Memory intensive processes
 * Memory leaks
 * Network contention
+* I/O metadata server contention
-* I/O contention
+* I/O storage server contention

-These anomalies use processes that run in user space; thus, it does not require any hardware or kernel modification.
+These anomalies use processes that run in user space; thus do not require any hardware or kernel modification.
 For installation details please see below.

 Installation